Siretristepain/Scoundrel_card_game/README.md

 A Card is define by several properties : value (2, 3, ..., J, Q, K, A, Joker), suits (Hearts, Diamonds, Clubs, Spades), power ?

 Here is some interesting methods to implement in the Card logic :
 - Is a face card ?
+(DONE)
 - Is eaven / Is odd ?
+(DONE)
 - Has red color ?
 Has black color ?
+(DONE)
 - Is greater than ... ?
+(DONE)
 - Is lower than ... ?
+(DONE)
 - Is a joker ?
+(DONE)

 **Deck** :
 As we said, a Deck is a linked chain.
 So, it's define by a "head".
 This is the first node (-> the first card).

 Here is some interesting methods to implement in the Deck logic :
 - Is empty ?
+(DONE)
 - Get size of the deck.
+(DONE)
 - Get first card of the deck.
+(DONE)
 - Get last card of the deck.
+(DONE)
 - What's the card at the index i in the deck?
+(DONE)
 - Does the X card is in the deck?
+(DONE)
 - Add a X card at the begining of the deck (top of the deck).
+(DONE)
 - Add a X card at the bottom of the deck.
+(DONE)
 - Add a X card at the i position of the deck.
+(DONE)
 - Remove the X card in the deck.
+(DONE)
 - suffle the deck.
-- draw the first card of the deck. (--> same as get first card ?)
+(DONE)
 - get index of a given Card in the Deck ?
+(DONE)

+- draw if different that get the first Card because get the first Card is just a method that return the first Card of the Deck.
+Draw is an action in which we get the first Card of the Deck and then we remove this Card from the Deck.
+The initialy second Card become the new first one.

 **Board** :
 I think that the best idea is to create a class for the board game.
 Thanks to that, it will be simple to show rooms during the game.